oracle/graaljs/docs/java-interop-and-migration.md

 Items already covered in the Rhino to Graal.js migration guide above are not repeated, unless Nashorn exhibits behavior different to Rhino.

 ### Overloading Java functions and argument conversion
-Graal.js does not allow lossy coversions of arguments when calling Java methods.
+Graal.js does not allow lossy conversions of arguments when calling Java methods.
 It will always select the overloaded method with the narrowest possible argument types that can be converted to without loss.
 If no such overloaded method is available, Graal.js throws a `TypeError` instead of lossy conversion.
 In general, this affects which overloaded method is executed.